tstanford/bookmark-homepage/project/feature.md

 - Bug: Cant click textbox of group name to position cursor at the start of the text as drag behaviour starts

-x Allow reordering of groups using drag and drop

 - Admin accounts,
     - provide a different view
     - see list of users